-Films in the field between investigative journalism and documentary filmmaking.
+Films from the field between investigative journalism, activism and documentary (features).

 * THE POLITIKEN AUDIENCE AWARD

-Handed out to one of 10 nominated films with potential for distribution.
+Handed out to one of 10 nominated films with potential for distribution (features).

 The winning film in each competition is selected by different juries with the exception of the Politiken Audience Award.
 Each prize goes to the director(s) of the winning films and is a cash prize of 5.000 euros with the exception of the Next:Wave Award of 2.000 euros, and the Politiken Audience Award.
-In addition to the prize the juries can give a Special Mention in the four main CPH:DOX competition categories.
+In addition to the prize the juries are free to hand out Special Mentions in the relevant competition categories.

-Producers and distributors of participating/winning films are requested to include in future promotional material the mention of participation in/winner of official competition at CPH:DOX 2017, along with the Festival’s logo, available on request from the festival.
+Producers and distributors of participating/winning films are requested to include in future promotional material the mention of participation in / winning of an official competition at CPH:DOX, along with the festival’s logo, available on request.